manikanta700/reelo/README.md

 ## Question Paper Generator application

-The application store a number of questions in a Question Store.
-A question can have the following attributes {question, subject, topic, difficulty, marks}.
-The Question paper Generator look for questions in the Question Store and then generate the question paper based on the total marks and the distribution of marks based on Difficulty
+The application stores a variety of questions in a designated Question Store.
+Each question is characterized by the following attributes: {question, subject, topic, difficulty, marks}.
+The Question Paper Generator scans the Question Store to subsequently generate a question paper.
+This generation process is contingent upon the total marks desired and the distribution of marks based on the level of difficulty.

 ## Prerequisites